← Back to Topics

 What changed in 2025?

-• Gross asset threshold increased from $50 million to $75 million
+• The threshold for gross assets was raised from $50 million to $75 million.

-• Per-issuer limit increased from $10 million to $15 million (for post-applicable date stock)
+• The per-issuer limit on exclusion was increased from $10 million to $15 million for stocks acquired post the applicable date.

-For complete details, see QSBS Recent Changes and Updates.
+For an exhaustive account of these updates, see QSBS Recent Changes and Updates.

 Key Takeaways